IBM/itz-support-public/Skytap/Skytap-Runbooks/skytap-rate-limiting.md

 In case of emergency

-Business Partners - Contact DTE Support - itz@us.ibm.com, Provide your Environment Name or ID in the email.
+Contact DTE Support - techzone.help@ibm.com, Provide your Environment Name or ID in the email.

-IBMers - Make a post on the [#itz-techzone-support](https://ibm-itz.slack.com/archives/C0124J683GW) slack channel, Provide your Environment Name or ID in the post.